 Chargebee allows you to generate tax reports.
 Read Tax Reports to know more.

 Here's a list of steps to be performed to setup your Tax settings in Chargebee:

 You should provide the Organization address where you are based out of.
 Navigate to the Tax Settings page in your Chargebee site(Settings > Configure Chargebee > Business Profile) and click Add Address.

 This is a mandatory step.
 You will not be able to enable taxes in your Chargebee site without providing an Organization Address.
 Chargebee requires this information to calculate your tax liability.

-Navigate to Settings > Tax and click on Enable Tax option.
+Navigate to Settings > Configure Chargebee > Taxes and click Configure Tax.

 The price that you quote for your Product or Service or add-on can be either: